 - Mugunghwa (slow-speed) ( 5 hours and 50 Minutes)

 Here’s a breakdown of the railroad lines, from A to (KT)X:

-How to book Rail Tickets
+How to book Rail Tickets?

-You have three options when it comes to purchasing tickets:
+You have three options for purchasing tickets:

 - You can buy rail tickets directly at the station.